nxrmqlly/MRPackDownloader/readme.md

 ## Usage

 1. Get the latest binary from the Releases Tab
-2. Open your `<modpack>.mrpack` file using 7Zip, WinRAR or simmilar and extract it.
+2. Open your `<modpack>.mrpack` file using 7Zip, WinRAR or similar and extract it.
 3. Run the script:

     ```sh